dobots/scenario_runner/bt_demo/README.md

     }
 ```

-Then after running your script e.g.:
+Then you can start your script e.g.:
 ```
 ros2 run <your-package-name> <your-node-name>
 ```

 Click in Groot to connect and it will show the current tree.

 ![groot_bt](https://github.com/dobots/scenario_runner/blob/main/img/groot_bt.png)